 GPT-5.1 relies on a massive raw window (196k tokens) but often gets "lost in the middle."
 Claude 4.5 introduces a more persistent "Deep Memory" within the Projects feature.

-- The Vibe: It feels less like you are pasting info into a chat box and more like the AI has "onboarded" to your company.
-You don't have to remind it of your coding style guide or brand voice—it remembers from last Tuesday.
+- How it feels: Less like you are pasting info into a chat box and more like the AI has onboarded to your company.
+You don't have to remind it of your coding style guide or brand voice.
+It remembers from last Tuesday.

 OpenAI wins on pure math and logic puzzles (thanks to that new "Thinking" mode), but Anthropic is winning on SWE-bench Verified (real-world software engineering).